OfficeDev/office-js-docs-pr/docs/develop/extended-overrides.md

 The schema that defines the JSON format is [extended-manifest schema](https://developer.microsoft.com/json-schemas/office-js/extended-manifest.schema.json).

 > [!TIP]
 > This article is somewhat abstract.
-Consider reading one of the articles in the table to give concreteness to the concepts.
+Consider reading one of the articles in the table to add clarity to the concepts.

 ## Tell Office where to find the JSON file